-Rhabdomyosarcoma- A skeletal muscle cancer, rhabdomyosarcoma can begin anywhere in the body and is the most common soft tissue cancer in children accounting for 3% of all childhood cancers.
+As a skeletal muscle cancer, rhabdomyosarcoma can begin anywhere in the body and is the most common soft tissue cancer in children accounting for 3% of all childhood cancers.

 Treatments For Childhood Cancers

-The most effective treatment overall for childhood cancer is chemotherapy.
-This drug is designed to affect quickly growing cells, and most childhood cancers are extremely aggressive.
+The most effective treatment for childhood cancer is chemotherapy.
+This chemical medication is designed to affect quickly growing cells, and most childhood cancers are aggressive.
 Children benefit from chemotherapy because their bodies can bounce back better than adults in response to treatment and can handle higher doses of chemo drugs.

-Pediatric oncology nurses
+- Pediatric oncology nurses